astorm/pestle/docs/pestle-library.md

 The second part is a description of your option.
 This is for humans to read and understand what your option is for.

-Pestle will pass a _second_ argument to the `pestle_cli` function.
-This second argument is an array that's populated with your option keys.
+For options, pestle will pass a _second_ array to the `pestle_cli` function that's populated with your option keys.
 If you don't use an option, the key will be set to `NULL`.

 ```
     $ pestle.phar some-command